 - Avoid aquatic activity at dusk and dawn

 - Be sure to swim, dive or surf with others

 - Avoid areas where there are large schools of fish, dolphins, seals, sea lions or bird rookeries

 - Avoid areas where animal, human or fish waste enters the water

 - Avoid deep channels or areas with deep drop-offs nearby

 - Do not remain in the water with bleeding wounds

 - Look carefully before jumping into the water from a boat or jetty

-- If spearing fish, don’t carry dead or bleeding fish attached to you and remove all speared fish from the water as quickly as possible
+- If spearing fish, don’t carry dead/bleeding fish attached to you and remove speared fish from the water quickly

 - If schooling fish or other wildlife start to behave erratically or congregate in large numbers, leave the water